planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Affliction

-Adventurers should be wary of venomous snakes, blowgun darts, the miasma of the tomb, and a “mickey” slipped in their drink!
+Adventurers must beware of venomous snakes, blowgun darts, the miasma of the tomb, and a “mickey” slipped in their drink!
 These impart dreadful urgency to any scene.
 If exposed, the Guide Rolls the Dose.
 Instead of normal damage, Afflictions lower the maximum Mettle of the character over time.
-This is unaffected by Rallies, but if it lowers Mettle to 0 or below they still become Staggered or Fallen.
+Rallies cannot raise Mettle above the new maximum, and if Affliction lowers Mettle to 0 or below they become Staggered or Fallen as usual.

 -   **Disease:** Roll Dose and lower the victim’s maximum Mettle by one each day, up to the result.
 -   **Poison:** Roll Dose and subtract the victim’s FRAME.
 If positive, lower their maximum Mettle by one each Round, up to the result.
 -   **Tranquilizers:** as poison, but the Dose result also raises the victim’s Check Difficulties.
 This tends to put them out of action before death.

-The Guide should keep the Dose result secret to create suspense.
+The Guide keeps the Dose result secret to create suspense.
 Afflictions may work over different time scales (months, years, etc.), the day or round intervals are just convenient defaults.

 Afflictions end if the victim is still alive when cured or the result runs out.
 Max Mettle then recovers by 1 every day for diseases and every Round for poison.
 A Know Check on a medical CONCEPT may suggest treatments or how long until the affliction runs its course.